H3nryK/Portfolio/README.md

 # Portfolio

-A Typescript portfolio that tell more about me.
+A Typescript portfolio that tell more about Kimani Henry.